zacharskim/streasy-guessr-monorepo/README.md

 **Fun Guessing Game Based On NYC Apartment Pictures**

-Welcome to Streasy Guessr (RentQuest...tbd), a web application where users guess the neighborhood or price of NYC apartments based on their pictures.
+Welcome to Rent Golf, a web application where users guess the neighborhood or price of NYC apartments based on their pictures.
 Inspired by GeoGuessr, this game tests your knowledge of the city's real estate market.

 ## Project Structure

-This is a monorepo containing both the frontend and backend for Streasy Guessr:
+This is a monorepo containing both the frontend and backend for Rent Golf:

 ```
 streasy-guessr-monorepo/